EmilWalewski/TriangleCheckerAndBlogWebApplication/README.md

 -Embedded H2 Database is added by maven dependency
--In application I created interface using bootstrap -The views are in the folder: src -> main -> webapp -> WEB-INF
+-In application I created interface using bootstrap -The views are in the folder: src -> main -> webapp -> WEB-INF -Tests and application classes are in Java Resoucre folder